 GDP Annual Growth Rate in El Salvador averaged 2.71 percent from 1991 until 2020, reaching an all time high of 8.10 percent in the second quarter of 1995 and a record low of -20 percent in the second quarter of 2020.
 This page provides the latest reported value for - El Salvador GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 El Salvador GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-GDP Annual Growth Rate in El Salvador is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in El Salvador to stand at 2.40 in 12 months time.
-In the long-term, the El Salvador GDP Annual Growth Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in El Salvador is expected to be 14.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in El Salvador to stand at 2.70 in 12 months time.
+In the long-term, the El Salvador GDP Annual Growth Rate is projected to trend around 2.80 percent in 2022 and 2.40 percent in 2023, according to our econometric models.